 According to Shakespeare professor Louis Marder, “Shakespeare was so facile in employing words that he was able to use over 7,000 of them – more than occur in the whole King James Version of the Bible – only once and never again.”

-Read to the bottom and still in need of unusual Shakespeare facts?
-Check out our list of 23 things you never knew about Shakespeare.
-If these William Shakespeare facts aren’t enough for you to understand the Bard and his life, check out our complete biography of Shakespeare, or this Shakespeare timeline.
+Are you still in need of even more facts about Shakespeare?
+If so, check out our list of 23 things you never knew about Shakespeare.
+And if these extra William Shakespeare facts aren’t enough for you to understand the Bard and his life, check out our complete biography of Shakespeare, or this Shakespeare timeline.